nottrobin/maas-docs/en/installconfig-storage-erasure.md

-Disk erasure pertains to the erasing of data on each of a node's disks when the node has been released (see [Release action](intro-concepts.md#release)) back into the pool of available nodes.
+Disk erasure pertains to the erasing of data on each of a node's disks when the node has been released (see [Release action](intro-concepts.md#heading--release)) back into the pool of available nodes.
 The user can choose from among three erasure types before confirming the Release action.
 A default erasure configuration can also be set.

-## Erasure types
+<h2 id="heading--erasure-types">Erasure types</h2>

 The three types of erasure types are: